ebp-group/walkalytics-clients/Readme.md

        - POI 'Hello!' has a walking time of 0 minutes to the source point.
        - POI 'Is it me you're looking for?' has a walking time of 15 minutes to the source point.
        Save image isochrone_828895_5932832.png with an accompanying world file.

+## ArcGIS Desktop

+The ArcGIS Desktop integration is done by a [Python toolbox][].
+In the dialog box, you need to specify a point layer and an output path for the raster (currently only tested with a File Geodatabase).
+Additionally, input the Walkalytics API key.
+If a file `walkalytics-api-key` exists (netrc format, see above), the key is read from there.

+The tool `Isochrone` will read all points in the feature class, calculate the walking isochrone for each point and save the resulting raster is in the output path.

+You need to install the [PIL][] module in the path of ArcGIS's Python.
+Since the original library has not been updated, we we recommend the [PIL fork `pillow`][pillow].
+You can
+[get unofficial Windows binaries here][pillow-binaries].

+## ArcGIS Javascript API

+This example shows the walking isochrone on a webmap with [ArcGIS Javascript API][AGJS].
+Setting up and test works as with the OpenLayers example.

+Todo: Compare with [Esri's routing based Drive Time Analysis][AGOLDriveTime] and mode walking.

 ## OpenLayers